reccleston/music-project/README.md

 5. Import [year.csv](https://github.com/reccleston/music-project/blob/main/wasif/static/data/year.csv) to the "year_table" table.
 6. Ensure that you modify your pgAdmin credentials in the variable "connection_string" in the [app.py](https://github.com/reccleston/music-project/blob/main/wasif/app.py) file.

+## Key Takeaways
+* **Correlation Heatmap:** The three strongest positive correlations found are between decibels and energy (0.538), valence and danceability (0.502), and valence and energy (0.41).
+The strongest negative correlation was between acousticness and energy (-0.562).
+* **Sunburst:**The pop genre is always 'popular', making up 80% of the top tracks.
+* **Bubble Chart:** 2013 marks the year where a greater variety of genres start appearing within the top tracks.
+* **Bar Chart:** 2013 and 2015 tracks are high in positivity (valence), danceability and energy.
+They also seem to be years with the most popular tracks.
+Meanwhile 2012 and 2019 mark a downturn in all these factors.